max0x7ba/zen-fan/README.md

 3. Minimize its own CPU and RAM resource usage.
 One process with one thread is the ideal.
 4. Be robust against hardware changes.
 Plugging in a USB device must not break the fan control application.

-It was inspired by venerable fancontrol script, which stops working every time a new USB device is plugged in and spawns new processes on each iteration.
+It was inspired by venerable `fancontrol` script, which breaks every time a USB device is plugged-in and spawns new processes on each iteration.

 # Usage